mallory/e2ee/draft-e2ee.md

 Therefore, a trustworthy end-to-end encrypted communication system is the provider of the set of functions needed by two or more parties to communicate among each other in a confidential, authenticated and integrity-preserving fashion without any third party having access to the content of that communication.

 A proper implementation of end-to-end encryption significantly reduces the need of a user to trust a provider.
 However, this is contingent on users having some guarantee that the system actually works in conformance to the stated specification and security properties of end-to-end encryption.
 One way by which users can increase their trust in the system and confirm their system is performing in accordance to cryptographic protocols' specifications is using systems that are releasing their software as open source.
 Open source software allows technical users to analyse the system and be assured of its functioning.
 While most users will not be able to do so, as typical users lack the technological knowledge needed to analyse source code, technical communities can do so.
-It is vital that systems provide public security analyses of their source code enabling reproducible builds and audits and investigations that can be published and peer reviewed.
+It is vital that systems provide publicly accessible security analyses of their source code, enabling reproducible builds and audits and investigations that can be published and peer reviewed.

 Access by a third-party is impossible
 -------------------------------------